 Read on for our tips for dog-proofing your Christmas tree.

 Choose your tree wisely

 Real trees bring the outdoor inside.
 They smell divine and look beautiful, but they also come with some hazards.
 Like a number of different holiday plants (like Poinsettia and Holly), Christmas trees can be toxic to dog.
 Indeed, most types of Christmas trees have needles that fall off and are mildly to very toxic to dogs.
 The needles aren’t digestible and can cause vomiting and excessive drooling if eaten.
-The same goes for artificial trees, as their plastic needs can cause an intestinal blockage or even puncture the intestines.
-According to Hartz, “Be extra vigilant if you use an artificial tree, especially as it becomes more brittle with age.
-Small pieces of plastic or aluminum can break off and cause an intestinal blockage or mouth irritation if ingested by your dog.”
+The same goes for artificial trees, as their plastic needles can cause an intestinal blockage or even puncture the intestines.

 If you have one of those dogs who is determined to get into anything that’s off limits, consider placing your tree in a room with a door that locks.
 If this isn’t an option, use a pet gate to keep your dog out when you’re not there to supervise.

 Position the tree close to a wall to give it support and make it harder to knock over.
 Try to avoid putting it near a jumping off spot, like a bookshelf or a couch, where your dog might try to snatch an out-of-reach ornament.

 Start with a strong tree stand.
 Krinner’s Tree Genie gets good reviews and comes in sizes from medium to XXL.
 It’s strong, durable and easy to set up, but what makes it a standout is the enclosed water reservoir that prevents your dog from drinking tree water.